RisheekK/Python-projects/README.md

 # Python-projects
-Repo which contains my experimental projects.
+## Hi I am Risheek S Kumar
+## current Grad Student at NJIT and this is my personal repository for my experimental projects.